 Note that deficits as a fraction of GNP are generally less than 5% of GDP, except during World War II and following the financial crisis of 2008.
 Although there was two other severe recession in this period (during the 1930s and early 1980s) only after the 2008 recession were extraordinary deficits run.
 Also noteworthy is the fact that years in which surpluses were run are quite rare.
-Only 11 of the 90 years in the period plotted exhibited budget surpluses rather than deficits.
+Only 11 of the 90 year period plotted were associated with deficits.
 Deficit finance is the norm rather than the exception, although there are exceptionally large deficits in two periods.